-For more information about balancing adjustments, see the Guide to depreciating assets 2012.
+For more information about balancing adjustments, see the Guide to depreciating assets 2016.

-Note: If a balancing adjustment event happens to a depreciating asset that you used at some time other than for income-producing purposes (for example, privately) then a capital gain or capital loss might arise to the extent that you so used the asset.
+If a balancing adjustment event happens to a depreciating asset that you used at some time other than for income-producing purposes (for example, privately) then a capital gain or capital loss might arise to the extent that you so used the asset.
+You can work out balancing adjustments using the Depreciation and Capital Allowances Tool (DCAT) available at ato.gov.au

-For more information about capital gains tax and depreciating assets see the Guide to capital gains tax 2012.
+For more information about capital gains tax and depreciating assets see the Guide to capital gains tax 2016.